vineetb0901/Magento-webAutomation/README.md

 **GUIDELINES**
 - Time Limit -  3 Work Days
-- Pick the tech stack for which you got training
+- Pick the tech stack on which you have been trained during the onboarding exercise
-- Create branch under this by your name and make commit only in that branch
+- Create branch under this project by your name and make commit only in that branch